Jagjit0306/Myriad/README.md

 - Community moderators ensure a safe and supportive environment.

 ### **3. Accessibility & Assistance Tools**
-- Users can enable features such as Hearify, Vocify, and Vibrailify.
+- Users can enable features such as Hearify, Speakify, Voicify, and Vibraillify.
 - AI assists in providing voice, text, and visual support.

 ### **4. Health & Wellness**